 We know the challenge of getting approval to work with a marketing agency and getting budget approval for 12+ months.

-For most Enterprise SaaS companies, results can be had in the short-term assuming that we can push the work through and execute.
+For most Enterprise SaaS companies, results can be had in the short term, assuming we can push the work through and execute.

-That’s why we engage with all companies to start with a 90-day sprint to prove out our efforts and build momentum and short-term results to help build the case for a longer-term engagement.
+That’s why we engage with all companies to start with a 90-day sprint to prove our efforts and build momentum and short-term results, which helps build the case for a longer-term engagement.

-This approach also checks the box of forging strong relationships with key stakeholders by involving them early in project planning and keeping them updated on progress such as leading indicators to ensure they’re primed to expedite necessary approvals.
+This approach also helps forge strong relationships with key stakeholders by involving them early in project planning and keeping them updated on progress, such as leading indicators, to ensure they’re primed to expedite necessary approvals.

 If we can get short-term wins at the start of a short-term engagement, we’ll have built the trust needed to move some of the heavier boulders that will stand in our way.